TritonDataCenter/fedora-kvm-image-builder/README.md

  * finish

 ### fetch
-This command will fetch the DVD ISO from a given URL (default is Stanford) if no currently found.
+This command will fetch the DVD ISO from the mirror specified by `$MIRROR`.

 ### layout
-This command will extract the ISO and place it onto disk and copying any custom RPMS in `./RPMS` onto the layout.
+This command will extract the ISO and place it onto disk.

 ## finish
-This command will cleanup all prior ISO metadata, copy over the kickstart file in `./ks.cfg`, modify the boot menu to add the kickstart file, and creates the ISO in `./iso`.
+This command will cleanup the layout, copy over the kickstart file in `./ks.cfg`, modify the boot menu to add the kickstart file, and creates the ISO in `./iso`.

 You can run each command separately or all together.

     ./create_iso fetch
-    # create RPMs
     ./create_iso layout
     ./create_iso finish

 Or `./create_iso fetch layout finish`.

-The resulting ISO will be ready to boot and install a clean image ready for SmartOS and the Joyent Public Cloud.
+The resulting ISO will be ready to boot and install a clean image ready for SmartOS, SDC and the Joyent Public Cloud.

 ## Default Settings For Image